 With barreling waves and picture-perfect conditions, Daku Island is a great spot for surfers.
 Although the waves may not be as high as they are in other places around the Philippines, they’re still consistent, which means they can be enjoyed by surfers of all skill levels.
 They are also gentle enough for beginners, and several shops and schools offer instructional classes.

 3. Try some local Filipino food

-Unlike Guyam and naked island, also of the 3 island tour, Daku island has a population of people living on it and there are a few restaurants right on the beach.
+Unlike Guyam and Naked Island, also of the three island tour, Daku island has a population of people living on it, and there are a few restaurants right on the beach.
 Many day trips will use Daku Island as the lunch stop and make use of the many small picnic areas on the beach.
-If you choose to do a trip with a local boatman like we have lunch is generally in included, so Daku Island is the place to buy lunch from one of the local restaurants.
+If you choose to make a trip with a local boatman like we did, lunch is generally in included, so Daku Island is the place to buy lunch from one of the local restaurants.

 Get out on the open waters and explore Daku Island by kayak!
-There are several shacks and shops on the island that rent out single or double kayaks by the hour.
-Kayaking is a great way to escape the crowds on the beach or to just marvel at the island from a completely new perspective.
+Several shacks and shops on the island rent out single or double kayaks by the hour.
+Kayaking is a great way to escape the beach crowds or just marvel at the island from a completely new perspective.

 If you’re up for the challenge, it’s also possible to kayak to Daku Island from Siargao.
 Located just a few miles south of General Luna, Daku Island can be reached in just under an hour, depending on your strength and skill level.
-Not only will you get to spend as long as you want on Daku, but you’ll also have panoramic views of the ocean on your way!
+Not only will you spend as long as you want on Daku, but you’ll also have panoramic ocean views on your way!